Screamin' Jay Hawkins: Personal life

 From 1962 to 1971, Hawkins lived in Hawaii.
 He returned to New York after purchasing a home in Hawaii and establishing his own publishing company, sustained by the royalties from covers of "I Put a Spell On You".
 Hawkins had six marriages; his last wife was 31 at his death.
 Singing partner Shoutin' Pat Newborn stabbed him in jealousy when he married Virginia Sabellona.
 He had three children with his first wife and claimed variously to have 57 or 75 children in total.
 After his death, his friend and biographer Maral Nigolian set up a website to trace these children, identifying 33, at least 12 of whom met at a 2001 reunion.

 Death

-Hawkins died after emergency surgery from an aneurysm on February 12, 2000, in Neuilly-sur-Seine, France, near Paris, at 70 years old.
+Hawkins died of multiple organ failure after emergency surgery to treat an aneurysm on February 12, 2000, in Neuilly-sur-Seine, France.
+He was 70 years old and lived near Paris.

 Influence

 Although Hawkins was not a major success as a recording artist, his highly theatrical performances from "I Put a Spell on You" onward earned him a steady career as a live performer for decades afterward, and influenced subsequent acts.
 He opened for Fats Domino, Tiny Grimes and the Rolling Stones.
 This exposure in turn influenced rock acts such as Alice Cooper, Tom Waits, the Cramps, Screaming Lord Sutch, Black Sabbath, Creedence Clearwater Revival, Arthur Brown, Led Zeppelin, Marilyn Manson, Rob Zombie, and Glenn Danzig.
-Vox.com described Hawkins as a "goth icon".
+Vox described Hawkins as a "goth icon".

 In the 2020 retrospective documentary mini series Red Dwarf: The First Three Million Years, Hawkins is identified as a key influence on Danny John-Jules' character Cat.